ibm-cloud-docs/FileStorage/managing-file-storage.md

 You can manage your {{site.data.keyword.filestorage_full}} volumes through the {{site.data.keyword.cloud}} console and from the CLI.
 {: shortdesc}

-## Authorizing hosts to access {{site.data.keyword.filestorage_short}} in the console
+## Authorizing hosts to access {{site.data.keyword.filestorage_short}}
-{: #authhostUI}
+{: #managestorage-authhost}
 {: help}
 {: support}
-{: ui}

 “Authorized” hosts are hosts that were given access to a particular volume.
 Without host authorization, you can't access or use the storage from your system.
 Authorizing a host to access your volume generates the username and password.

-You can authorize and connect hosts that are located in the same data center as your storage.
+ou can authorize and connect hosts that are located in the same data center as your storage.
 You can have multiple accounts, but you can't authorize a host from one account to access your storage on another account.
 {: important}

+You can authorize up to 64 servers to access the file share.
+This limit includes all subnet, host, and IP authorizations combined.
+For more information about increasing this limit, see the [FAQs](/docs/FileStorage?topic=FileStorage-file-storage-faqs#authlimit).

+After the host is authorized, you can mount the file share and assign owners to your new folder structure and files.
+In Linux, you can refine access control by using the `chown` and `chmod` commands to assign read, write, and execute permissions to individual users and groups.
+For more information, see [Mounting {{site.data.keyword.filestorage_short}} on Red Hat Linux&reg;](/docs/FileStorage?topic=FileStorage-mountingLinux) and [Mounting {{site.data.keyword.filestorage_short}} on Ubuntu](/docs/FileStorage?topic=FileStorage-mountingUbuntu).

+### Authorizing hosts to access {{site.data.keyword.filestorage_short}} in the console
+{: #authhostUI}
+{: help}
+{: support}
+{: ui}

 1. Go to the [{{site.data.keyword.cloud}} console](/login){: external}.
 From the menu, select **Infrastructure**  ![VPC icon](../icons/vpc.svg) > **Classic Infrastructure**.
 2. Click **Storage** > **{{site.data.keyword.filestorage_short}}**, and click your **Volume Name**.